 Some of the things that may create problems in the gut include an inadequate diet and lack of essential nutrients.

-Also using chemical drugs such as antibiotics, anti-inflammatory drugs known as NASAIDS, corticosteriods and hormones such as birth control pills may cause your gut problems.
+Also using chemical drugs such as corticosteriods, antibiotics, anti-inflammatory drugs known as NASAIDS and hormones such as birth control pills that may cause gut problems.

 If you have been diagnosed with leaky gut syndrome this means that you have a problem also known as intestinal permeability.